B'nai B'rith Klutznick National Jewish Museum® and B'nai B'rith Archives

 Holocaust Art Resource List

-As part of the commitment of the National Jewish Museum® to the recovery of Holocaust-era cultural assets, we are pleased to offer a Holocaust Art Resource List as well a selection of works from the Museum's collection.
-A special webpage devoted to the history of B'nai B'rith's Palestine Coins can be seen by clicking on the box on the right hand side of this page.
+As part of the commitment of the National Jewish Museum® to the recovery of Holocaust-era cultural assets, we are pleased to include a Holocaust Art Resource List as well a selection of works from the Museum's collection.
+A special webpage devoted to the history of B'nai B'rith's Palestine Coins can be seen here.

 For more information about the Center for Jewish Culture, the National Jewish Museum® and/or the B'nai B'rith Archives, please call 202-857-6647 or e-mail email@example.com.